Along with being one of our favorite countries to visit, Greece is also a thoroughly fascinating place to learn about.

 1) The Acropolis almost became one of the “New 7 Wonders of the World”

-Still the Acropolis is fabulous to roam around when you’re in Athens – which is worth visiting.
-Don’t just dash in and out of Athens on your way to the Greek Islands!
+And if you need a reminder: Don’t just dash in and out of Athens on your way to the Greek Islands!

-3) It’s illegal to wear high heels
+2) It’s illegal to wear high heels

-Who knew!
 You can’t wear high heels in Greece when touring ancient historic sites like the Acropolis because you could “wound” the monuments.
 One of the quirkiest facts about Athens, don’t your think?